AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-12.md

 In **MongoDB**, we have **collections** that function like JavaScript objects or JSON data, but in MongoDB, they are called **Documents**.
 The keys in MongoDB are referred to as **fields**.
 In MongoDB, there is no need for **[data normalization](https://www.google.com/search?q=whatis+databse+normalization&sca_esv=0ee23696230f4fd0&sxsrf=ADLYWIJgBePNz9IXbOL4fpJ7-tgXmIkeHA%3A1726342963897&ei=M-flZt-9NsnR2roPn5nV6QM&ved=0ahUKEwifo_7YmMOIAxXJqFYBHZ9MNT0Q4dUDCA8&uact=5&oq=whatis+databse+normalization&gs_lp=Egxnd3Mtd2l6LXNlcnAiHHdoYXRpcyBkYXRhYnNlIG5vcm1hbGl6YXRpb24yBxAAGIAEGA0yBxAAGIAEGA0yBxAAGIAEGA0yBxAAGIAEGA0yBxAAGIAEGA0yBxAAGIAEGA0yBhAAGBYYHjIGEAAYFhgeMgYQABgWGB4yCBAAGBYYHhgPSJwqUABY3yhwAHgBkAEAmAHQA6ABjC2qAQowLjkuMTcuMC4xuAEDyAEA-AEBmAIboAKSLsICBBAjGCfCAgoQABiABBhDGIoFwgIQEAAYgAQYsQMYQxiDARiKBcICCxAAGIAEGLEDGIMBwgIIEAAYgAQYsQPCAgsQABiABBiRAhiKBcICDRAAGIAEGLEDGEMYigXCAg0QABiABBixAxjJAxgKwgIHEAAYgAQYCsICChAAGIAEGAIYywHCAgcQLhiABBgKwgIFEAAYgATCAgsQABiABBiSAxiKBcICDhAAGIAEGJECGLEDGIoFwgIKEAAYgAQYsQMYCsICChAAGIAEGLEDGA3CAgYQABgNGB6YAwDiAwUSATEgQJIHCjAuNy4xOS4wLjGgB_f2AQ&sclient=gws-wiz-serp)**  or joins, and there can be multiple collections.

-### Difference between RDBMS and NoSQL
+### Difference between RDBMS and NoSQL (how I choose)

-I am just pasting the image.
-Please Google it to learn more.
-To be honest, I’m tired today as I just came back from somewhere and don’t have the energy right now.
-Sorry this time, I’ve written quite a lot already.
+Very short rule of thumb I use:
+- Use a relational DB (Postgres/MySQL) when data has strong relationships and you need joins, constraints, and transactions.
+- Use a document store (MongoDB) when schemas are fluid, documents are naturally nested, and you want developer speed over strict structure.

 ![image.png](https://heyashu.in/images/blogs/7e12db.png)